 The Pupil Premium Grant (PPG) is allocated directly by the Education Funding Authority to Academies and Free Schools and to the local authority to pass onto its maintained schools and non-maintained special schools (NMSS) for children entitled to free school meals, Looked After Children (LAC) and those whose parents are serving in the armed forces (service children) up to year 11.

 Looked-after children (LAC) are defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English local authority.
-For the Robert Ogden School these are the pupils resident at Clayton Croft Children’s Home and Thurnscoe House and Studios.
+For the Robert Ogden School these usually are the pupils resident at Clayton Croft Children’s Home or Thurnscoe House and Studios.